Restrict Access for Incoming Requests

 3. Go to the Network tab.

-4. The Path Based Access Restrictions section allows for applying access restrictions to a single environment.
+4. Navigate to the Path Based Access Restrictions section to apply access restrictions to a single environment.

 Default Settings